Potti Prasad

-Potti Prasad (born Kavivarapu Prasada Rao) was an Indian actor who predominantly worked in Telugu cinema.
-He was introduced to the films by Jandhyala.
-His notable roles include Chantabbai and Sagara Sangamam.
+Potti Prasad (born Kavivarapu Prasada Rao; 5 January 1929 – 23 February 1998) was an Indian actor who predominantly worked in Telugu cinema.
+He was introduced to films by Jandhyala.
+His notable roles include those in Chantabbai and Sagara Sangamam.
 He made his screen debut with Appu Chesi Pappu Koodu in a brief role as one of the two (the other being Padmanabham) prospective bridegrooms for Girija.
 He was bowled over by the magnanimity of Nagi Reddi and Chakrapani when he was paid Rs.1116/- for that one scene work.
 He was a friend of another comedian Raja Babu.
 They acted in stage plays together.
 His last film was Brundavanam (1992).

 Career

-Prasad was a stage actor before making his debut into films.
+Prasad was a stage actor before making his debut in films.
 Appu Chesi Pappu Koodu (1959) was his first film as an actor.
 Chakrapani offered him a role in this film after watching his performance in a stage show in Madras.
-He continued acting in stage shows while trying to get chances in movies.
+He continued acting in stage shows while trying to get roles in movies.